spierala/mini-rx-store/README.md

 ## Extensions

 Extensions can be registered by providing a config object to the `store`.
-The `extensions` property accecpts an array of Extension instances.
+The `extensions` property accepts an array of Extension instances.

 For example:
 ```ts